Insured Retention Sample Clauses

 • Deductibles and Self-Insured Retentions Any deductibles or self-insured retentions must be declared to, and approved by CITY's Risk Manager.
 At the option of CITY, either; the insurer shall reduce or eliminate such deductibles or self-insured retentions as respects CITY, its officer, employees, agents and contractors; or GRANTEE shall procure a bond guaranteeing payment of losses and related investigations, claim administration and defense expenses in an amount specified by the CITY's Risk Manager.

-• Sum Insured The builder's risk policy shall (i) be on a ----------- completed value form, (ii) insure 100% of the completed insurable value of the Building(s), (iii) value losses at replacement cost, without deduction for physical depreciation or obsolescence including custom duties, taxes and fees and (iv) insure loss or damage from earth movement and flood with separate sublimits of $15,000,000.
+• Sum Insured The builder’s risk policy shall (i) be on a completed value form, with no periodic reporting requirements, (ii) insure 100% of the replacement value of the Improvements, and (iii) value losses at replacement cost, without deduction for physical depreciation or obsolescence including custom duties, taxes and fees (if rebuilt or repaired).

 • Insurance Premiums Tenant shall pay or cause to be paid all premiums for the insurance coverage required to be maintained pursuant to Article 9.